ml-labs-crt/SlumMapVisionBR/README.md

 `multispectral_halves.csv` Models are trained with half of the image and tested with the other half (both halves).<br>
 `visualisations` folder contains the visualisations of imagery, ground-truth and predictions for each location.<br>

+## Raw Data

+- The original census information used to generate the ground-truth data was obtained on [this link](https://www.ibge.gov.br/geociencias/organizacao-do-territorio/tipologias-do-territorio/15788-aglomerados-subnormais.html) on 03-Nov-2019.
+- The data of the central location of each municipality was obtained on [this link](https://www.ibge.gov.br/geociencias/organizacao-do-territorio/estrutura-territorial/27385-localidades.html?=&t=acesso-ao-produto) on 11-Mar-2022.

 ## Citation

+If you use this dataset, please cite the following paper:

 ```
 TBD